aleksandarsusnjar/graphql-wg/rfcs/ComprehensiveEnhacement.md

 - Unmet desire for in-data (embedded) errors often worked around using unions
 - Inability to pass type references as values of input arguments in a way that can be validated by generic tools.
 Typical workarounds include use of enums but they can't (easily) be (re)generated upon schema composition.
 - Complications around responding with anonymous instances of interface types
-- Lack of input variants/unions
+- Lack of input variants/unions (presently, see [RFC: GraphQL Input Union](InputUnion.md)).
-- Terminology confusion: mutations are passed inside the `query` parameter and we're talking of `operationName` (as well)[https://graphql.org/learn/serving-over-http/#post-request].
+- Terminology confusion: mutations are passed inside the `query` parameter and we're talking of `operationName` [as well](https://graphql.org/learn/serving-over-http/#post-request).

 Intent of this RFC is to initiate and focus further GraphQL evolution.
 I'm taking a first stab at it here.
 Do note that this proposes multiple additions to the spec as the goal is to try to address multiple issues in a coherent way.
 I will set some goals and non-goals: